Anna Macleod: Family

 Born in Kirkhill, she was the daughter of Margaret Ingram Sangster and Rev. Alasdair MacGillivray Macleod.
 Her family lineage traces to the Isle of Lewis, where her grandfather, Rev. George Macleod, was the Minister of Garrabost.
 Her father was also born on the Isle of Lewis.
 She was second cousin to politician and former Chancellor of the Exchequer, Iain Norman Macleod.
-Her family belongs to the branch of the Macleods of Pabbay and Uig.
+Her family belongs to the branch of the Macleods of Pabbay and Uig, a branch of the Chiefs of MacLeods of Lewis.

 Her father, Rev. Alasdair MacGillivray Macleod, was a Minister of the Church, died at an early age.
 He and her mother, Margaret Ingram Sangster were both in 1914 graduates of Aberdeen University.
 Her two brothers were both doctors of medicine: her elder brother was Dr. John George Macleod, editor of Davidson's Textbook of Medicine and the author of Macleod's Clinical Examination, and her younger brother was Dr. Alasdair MacGillivray Macleod, a general practitioner in Linlithgow.

 She showed an interest in her family's genealogy, research on which she had started.